petzi53/pb-blog/content/post/2020-01-12-educational-tools-learning-theory.en/index.md

 tags:
 - educational-design
 - taxonomy
-description: 'This article suggests a procedure to categorize the enormous amount of educational tools in the market.
+summary: 'This article suggests a procedure to categorize the enormous amount of educational tools in the market.
 My approach uses a framework of three well-grounded learning theories: Instruction, Cognition, and Construction based on presentation modes (one-way teaching), dialog settings (two-way education), and collaborative